Skip to content

 Angular quantities are not the only ones with such a "strange" behavior.
 Another but a similar case is a storage capacity quantity specified in IEC-80000-13 that again allows expressing it in both one and bit units.

 Those cases make dimensionless quantities an exceptional tree in the library.
-This is the only quantity hierarchy that contains more than one quantity kind in its tree:
+This quantity hierarchy contains more than one quantity kind and more than one unit in its tree:

 flowchart TD